Get two new free healthy recipes each week. Sign Up

 Start by gathering your ingredients.

 If using cream cheese, let it come to room temperature.
-Then combine the cream cheese or coconut cream, pumpkin puree, spices, sweetener, and vanilla extract.
+This step ensures the cream cheese will blend more easily.

 The pumpkin pie dip is fine to leave out for a few hours at a party or when serving to guests.
-For freshness, it should be stored in the refrigerator when not consuming due to the perishable ingredients.
+For freshness, it should be stored in the refrigerator when not consuming, due to the perishable ingredients.

 Leftover cream cheese?
-Make Vegan Cheesecake
+Make Greek Yogurt Cheesecake

 Homemade Pumpkin Dip Ingredients

 This light and fluffy pumpkin dip can be made with just five or six basic ingredients.
-And there’s no Cool Whip, sour cream, vanilla pudding mix, sweetened condensed milk, or heavy cream needed.

 Or roasted sweet potato tastes wonderful as a substitute for the pumpkin.
 (Here’s the best method for How To Cook Sweet Potatoes.)

 If you are using canned pumpkin, brands such as 365, Farmer’s Market Organic, Target Good & Gather, Trader Joe’s, or Libby’s 100% Pure Pumpkin are all good options.
-Pumpkin pie filling can also be used if you decrease the sweetener in the recipe to taste.

 Pumpkin Cheesecake Dip For Dessert

-The sweetener: Any all purpose sweetener can be used, but liquid sweeteners such as pure maple syrup, agave, or honey will yield a thinner dip.
-So I like to go with powdered sugar or powdered unrefined coconut sugar instead.
+The sweetener: Any all purpose sweetener is fine, but liquid sweeteners such as pure maple syrup, agave, or honey will yield a thinner dip.

 For a sugar free pumpkin dip, you can use powdered erythritol or xylitol, or sweeten with stevia to taste.
-Regular sugar or brown sugar also work.
-Just blend it until it has the same texture as powdered sugar, then measure after blending.

 Dessert Pumpkin Dip Recipe